Cestoda: Life cycle

 Cestodes are parasites of vertebrates, with each species infecting a single definitive host or group of closely related host species.
-All but amphilinids and gyrocotylids (which burrow through the gut or body wall to reach the coelom) are intestinal, though some life-cycle stages rest in muscle or other tissues.
-The definitive host is always a vertebrate but in nearly all cases, one or more intermediate hosts are involved in the lifecycle, typically arthropods or other vertebrates.
+All but amphilinids and gyrocotylids (which burrow through the gut or body wall to reach the coelom) are intestinal, though some life cycle stages rest in muscle or other tissues.
+The definitive host is always a vertebrate but in nearly all cases, one or more intermediate hosts are involved in the life cycle, typically arthropods or other vertebrates.
 Infections can be long-lasting; in humans, tapeworm infection may last as much as 30 years.
-No asexual phases occur in the lifecycle, as they do in other flatworms, but the lifecycle pattern has been a crucial criterion for assessing evolution among Platyhelminthes.
+No asexual phases occur in the life cycle, as they do in other flatworms, but the life cycle pattern has been a crucial criterion for assessing evolution among Platyhelminthes.

 Cestodes produce large numbers of eggs, but each one has a low probability of finding a host.
 To increase their chances, different species have adopted various strategies of egg release.
 In the Pseudophyllidea, many eggs are released in the brief period when their aquatic intermediate hosts are abundant (semelparity).
 In contrast, in the terrestrial Cyclophyllidea, proglottids are released steadily over a period of years, or as long as their host lives (iteroparity).
 Another strategy is to have very long-lived larvae; for example, in Echinococcus, the hydatid larvae can survive for ten years or more in humans and other vertebrate hosts, giving the tapeworm an exceptionally long time window in which to find another host.

-Many tapeworms have a two-phase lifecycle with two types of host.
+Many tapeworms have a two-phase life cycle with two types of host.
 The adult Taenia saginata lives in the gut of a primate such as a human, its definitive host.
 Proglottids leave the body through the anus and fall to the ground, where they may be eaten with grass by a grazing animal such as a cow.
 This animal then becomes an intermediate host, the oncosphere boring through the gut wall and migrating to another part of the body such as the muscle.
 Here it encysts, forming a cysticercus.
-The parasite completes its lifecycle when the intermediate host passes on the parasite to the definitive host, usually when the definitive host eats contaminated parts of the intermediate host, for example a human eating raw or undercooked meat.
-Another two-phase lifecycle is exhibited by Anoplocephala perfoliata, the definitive host being an equine and the intermediate host an oribatid mite.
+The parasite completes its life cycle when the intermediate host passes on the parasite to the definitive host, usually when the definitive host eats contaminated parts of the intermediate host, for example a human eating raw or undercooked meat.
+Another two-phase life cycle is exhibited by Anoplocephala perfoliata, the definitive host being an equine and the intermediate host an oribatid mite.

-Diphyllobothrium exhibits a more complex, three-phase lifecycle.
+Diphyllobothrium exhibits a more complex, three-phase life cycle.
 If the eggs are laid in water, they develop into free-swimming oncosphere larvae.
 After ingestion by a suitable freshwater crustacean such as a copepod, the first intermediate host, they develop into procercoid larvae.
 When the copepod is eaten by a suitable second intermediate host, typically a minnow or other small freshwater fish, the procercoid larvae migrate into the fish's flesh where they develop into plerocercoid larvae.
 These are the infective stages for the mammalian definitive host.
 If the small fish is eaten by a predatory fish, its muscles too can become infected.